RafikGerges/CEHv10-Notes/06 - Web-Based Hacking - SQLi.md

 - **A9 - Using Components with Known Vulnerabilities** - libraries and frameworks that have known security holes
 - **A10 - Insufficient Logging and Monitoring** - not having enough logging to detect attacks

-**WebGoat** - project maintained by OWASP which is an insecure web application meant to be tested
+- **WebGoat** - project maintained by OWASP which is an insecure web application meant to be tested
+- is based on a black-box testing mentality
+- Uses Java or .NET

 ### <u>Web Server Attack Methodology</u>